-Your revenue will depend on the size of your nursery.
-If you are successful, you could earn revenue of $75,000 – $600,000 per year.
+Your revenue will depend on the size of your nursery and whether it is a full-time or part-time endevor.
+If you are successful, you could earn revenue of $15,000 – $600,000 per year.

-It will also take time to start making money because you will have to grow enough plants to a sellable stage.
+If not reselling plants, it will take time to start making money because you will have to grow enough plants to a sellable stage.
 Depending on the plants that are being grown, expect between two to four years before becoming profitable.

 In addition to varying weather impacts, the business will be very seasonal too, with spring and summer when homeowners are doing landscaping projects.
 You will need to budget for slow times of the year.

 Another factor in determining profitability is that trees and plants have a limited shelf life and require constant care.
 If plant health isn’t managed properly, you could face a significant loss in profits.

 Are there grants to start a plant nursery?